Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 best thing to do in Kratie for free?
 Enjoy the sunset on the Mekong

-Past Kampi the last settlement for miles and miles is Sangkum, after which we find ourselves in one of the poorest areas of the world we’ve ever been.
+Past Kampi, the last settlement for miles and miles, is Sangkum, after which we find ourselves in one of the poorest areas of the world we’ve ever been.

-Just 19km and the road joins Highway 7, from now on there’s nothing, I mean really nothing, until Stung Treng, 120km past Sangkum.
+Just 19km, and the road joins Highway 7, from now on, there’s nothing, I mean really nothing, until Stung Treng, 120km past Sangkum.

 Small signs warn of the presence of mines, few bomb craters are visible.
-No food, no water, no accommodation, no houses, nothing, at all (18-01-2017 Update: it seems we’re wrong about that, check the comments).
+No food, no water, no accommodation, no houses, nothing at all (18-01-2017 Update: it seems we’re wrong about that, check the comments).

 A wide flat road with few cars heading to Lao, that’s it.

 Here’s when we found shelter in a Buddhist temple, we asked the oldest monk and he agreed.
-In exchange for a 4 USD compulsory donation, we could sleep inside the praying hall, which was not a great idea, since we had been woke up one hour before down by the prayer’s preparation before the deafening drum began shaking the wooden structure, a few meters from our ears.
+In exchange for a 4 USD compulsory donation, we could sleep inside the praying hall, which was not a great idea, since we had been woken up one hour before by the prayer’s preparation before the deafening drum began shaking the wooden structure, a few meters from our ears.

 Stung Treng